 ½ teaspoon dried parsley

-How To Make Grilled Pork Kabobs With Asian Glaze
+How To Make Grilled Asian Glazed Pork Kabobs

 Combine the soy sauce, brown sugar, apple cider vinegar, hoisin sauce, vegetable oil, minced garlic, ginger, and parsley.
 Whisk until well mixed.